Math Software Online: MathScore.com

 The question is

-How many more cups of granolas than dried cherries does he have?
+How many pounds of candy does she have?

 Which operation should you use?